 Finally, finally, I get a reaction out of her that's neither passive nor detached.

-And fuck if I don't feel like an ass for upsetting her, but I want her to open up, to show some sort of emotion.
+And fuck if I don't feel like an ass for upsetting her.
 I pull her to my chest, hugging her tightly and resting my chin on the top of her head.
 "I'm sorry."
 I sigh.
 "I just hate to see you like this."